InsightSoftwareConsortium/ITKTubeTK/Base/Python/pyrpca/README.md

 pyrpca
 ======

-This module currently implements two recent proposals for *robust PCA* (with different objectives):
+This module implements two recent proposals for *robust PCA*:
 ```bibtex
 @article{Candes11a,
     author = {E.J.~Cand\'es and X.~Li and Y.~Ma and J.~Wright},